 The ABMDR is linked to a worldwide network of donor registries which can be searched for those patients.

 Each year thousands of people are diagnosed with leukaemia or other life threatening blood disorders.
-A bone marrow/blood stem cell transplant is the only possible treatment for many of these people to save their lives.
+A bone marrow/ blood stem cell transplant is the only possible treatment for many of these people to save their lives.

 Searching the same ethnic group as the patient greatly increases the chance of finding a match, so your ethnic background is important.
-Please indicate your family background on the consent form at registration (for example Southern European or Northern Chinese).
+Please indicate your family background on the enrolment form at registration (for example Southern European or Northern Chinese).

 ARE YOU AN ELIGIBLE DONOR?